cancellogic/lecturner/README.md

 2. **Clean** — rewrite extracted prose for natural spoken delivery using Qwen3-4B via Crane
 3. **Speak** — synthesise each paragraph via Qwen3-TTS CustomVoice (Crane)
 4. **Validate** — transcribe each WAV with Whisper and check phoneme error rate; quarantine glitched chunks automatically
-5. **Merge** — concatenate paragraph WAVs with tuned silence gaps, transcode to MP3 via ffmpeg

-Drop a stack of PDFs in a folder and run overnight.
-Wake up with a playlist.
+5. **Batch** Drop a stack of PDFs in a folder and run overnight.
+Run (cargo run --release -- --batch-pdf papers   or w path: lecturner --batch papers   and then wake up with a playlist in directory at papers/audio.
 Yes, it is a little slow.
 Note that adding files to the batch after a batch has started results in ignored the new files until the next batch run.
 ---

 ## Quick Start